inhale and exhale diagrams using the diaphragm

 How it helps: Pursed lip breathing reduces the number of inhalations and has been shown to keep the airways open for a longer period of time.1

-Tip: Counting to four while exhaling can help the breath go out nice and slow.
+Tip: Counting to 4 while exhaling can help the breath go out slowly.

-To try belly breathing, either lie on your back with your knees bent and a pillow placed under the knees or sit up straight in a chair.
-Place one hand on the upper chest and the other hand on the stomach.
+How it works: To try belly breathing, either lie on your back with your knees bent and a pillow under your knees, or sit up straight in a chair.
+Place one hand on your upper chest and the other hand on your stomach.
 Similar to pursed lip breathing, inhale slowly through the nose and take twice as long to exhale through pursed lips.
-The goal of this exercise is for the hand on the belly to rise and fall while the hand on the chest remains still, retraining the diaphragm to take on the tasks of filling and emptying the lungs.1,2
+The goal of this exercise is for the hand on the belly to rise and fall while the hand on the chest remains still, retraining the diaphragm to take on the task of filling and emptying the lungs.1,2

 How it helps: Diaphragmatic breathing helps to strengthen the diaphragm, slow down breathing, and decrease the oxygen needs of the body.1